guardian/cql/README.md

 - [x] Add group and binary syntax
 - [x] String ranges in scanned tokens
 - [x] Parse hints for typeahead
-- [ ] ScalaJS to provide parser in web env
+~- [x] ScalaJS to provide parser in web env~ ScalaJS adds 180kb to your bundle as the price of entry?
+Yeah we're not doing that
 - [ ] Web component - environment and first pass at component infra
 - [ ] Web component - syntax highlighting
 - [ ] Web component - typeahead